rancher/docs/content/rancher/v2.x/en/tools/logging/custom/_index.md

 ---
-title: Syslog
+title: Custom
 weight: 500
 ---

-You can configure Rancher to send Kubernetes logs to a [Syslog](https://tools.ietf.org/html/rfc5424) server.
+You can configure Rancher to send Kubernetes logs to Elasticsearch, Splunk, Kafka, Syslog, Fluentd

-## Configuring Syslog
+## Configuring Advance Mode

-You can configure Rancher to send cluster or project logs to Syslog.
+You can configure Rancher to send cluster or project logs to one of the logging target in advance mode by inputting raw fluentd configure.

->**Prerequisite:** You must have a Syslog server configured.
+>**Prerequisite:** You must have a one of the Elasticsearch, Splunk, Kafka, Syslog, Fluentd server configured.

 1. Browse to the cluster or project that you want to log.
 {{% accordion id="cluster" label="To Configure Cluster Logging:" %}}